JM2707/winjswiki/Roadmap.md

 # The Present
 At the time of this writing, the number one feature request for WinJS is being able to run it cross-platform and in the browser.
 The team believes that WinJS should be compatible with the tools, libraries, and solutions that many web developers use and love today.
 So here are just some of things the team has been working on to achieve this:
-* The WinJS project is now open source and hosted on GitHub
+* The WinJS project is now an MS Open Tech open source project and hosted on GitHub
 * The WinJS build infrastructure has been moved over to use [GruntJS](http://gruntjs.com/)
 * CSS files are now being generated with [Less](http://lesscss.org/)
 * Unit tests are runnable using [QUnit](http://qunitjs.com/)